mlochbaum/CrinGraph/README.md

 * Curve names and colors are displayed here
 * Choose and compare variant measurements of the same model with a dropdown
 * Use the wishbone-shaped selector to see left and/or right channels or [average](Documentation.md#averaging) them together
+* A red exclamation mark indicates that channels are [imbalanced](Documentation.md#channel-imbalance-marker)
 * Change the offset to move graphs up and down (after [normalization](Documentation.md#normalization))
 * Select [BASELINE](Documentation.md#baseline) to adjust all curves so the chosen one is flat
 * Temporarily hide or unhide a graph